This post was last Updated on June 8, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 1. Slow launch

 You won’t have to worry about finding the right individual and matching their personalities and talents to work well together.
-They generally require some time to become acquainted with one another’s working styles.
+They generally require time to become acquainted with one another’s working styles.

 2. Increased cost

 If you choose an in-house development team, you must spend on equipment and staff training.
 If you hire an office, you must pay rent.

 When assembling a team of professional developers, you’ll want a minimum of six professionals, including a product manager, two developers, a senior engineer, and a quality assurance engineer.